sjp38/hackermail/USAGE.md

 ------------

-`open` subcommand supports not only mails from `list` or `thread` output, but also normal text files and git commit.
+`open` subcommand supports not only mails from `list` or `thread` output, but also normal text files, git commit, and commands.
+If the given target is a command, `open` executes the command and shows the output.
 For example, below commands work.

 ```
 $ hkml open ./foo-bar.patch
 $ hkml open HEAD~2
+$ hkml open "git log -10"
 ```

 Since the command shows the content with `hkml`'s interactive viewer, which